 Anhua Dark Tea 2012 | Dark Tea

-This aged loose-leaf dark tea (aka Hei Cha) was made in Anhua County, Hunan Province China in 2012 by a wife/husband owned local tea company.
+Description: This aged loose-leaf dark tea (aka Hei Cha) was made in Anhua County, Hunan Province, China in 2012 by a wife/husband owned local tea company.
 It’s medium-bodied with a great velvety texture and sweet/meadowy notes.
-If you like black teas from Nilgiri in south India, we think you'll like this tea.
+If you like black teas from Nilgiri in South India, we think you'll like this tea.

-The flavor of all Dark Tea (including Puer) evolves over time.
-This is because during storage there are naturally occurring active micro-organisms in the leaf, which over time act upon the aroma and the flavor of the tea.
-All dark teas (including Puer) can be wonderful when they are "young"; i.e., less than 2 years old.
-Each year after that, the flavor will get a little richer, deeper, more complex.
-Many people store dark teas, particularly Puers, for years before drinking, because they really enjoy that more fully evolved, more complex, stronger flavor.
-So feel free to experiment with steeping times and storage times, to find the best method to get the flavor you want from your dark tea.
+The flavor of all Dark tea (including puer) evolves over time.
+This is because there are naturally occurring active micro-organisms in the leaf, which over time act upon the aroma and the flavor of the tea.
+All dark teas (including puer) can be wonderful when they are "young"; i.e., less than 2 years old.
+Each year after that, the flavor will get a little richer, deeper, and more complex.
+Many people store dark teas, particularly puers, for years before drinking, because they really enjoy that more fully evolved, more complex, stronger flavor.
+So feel free to experiment with steeping times and storage times to find the best method to get the flavor you want from your dark tea.

 Suggested Steeping Instructions:

 3 grams | 8 oz water | 195°F | Steep 3 min.

 6 grams | 6 oz water | 195°F | Rinse 5 sec. | Steep 30 sec.